femigolu/giles-interop-user-private-discovery/draft-party-mimi-user-private-discovery.md

 --- abstract

-This document specifies how users can find and communicate with each other privately when using end-to-end encryption messaging.
+This document specifies how users can find each other privately when using end-to-end encrypted messaging services.
 Users can retrieve the key materials and message delivery endpoints of other users without revealing their social graphs to the key material service hosts.
 Users can search for phone numbers or user IDs, either individually or in batches, using private information retrieval (PIR).
-Our specification is based on the state-of-the-art lattice-based homomorphic PIR scheme, which provides a reasonable tradeoff between privacy and cost in a keyword-based sparse PIR setting.
+Our specification is based on a state-of-the-art lattice-based homomorphic PIR scheme, which provides a reasonable tradeoff between privacy and cost in a keyword-based sparse PIR setting.

 --- middle